digiexchange/dsx.github.io/opportunities.md

 ### Organizational Partners

-We are currently building an Organization Partner program, designed to give nonprofit organizations and other groups ongoing access to digital security providers and strategic thinking from DSX staff.
+We are currently building an Organization Partners program, designed to give nonprofit organizations and other groups ongoing access to digital security providers and strategic thinking from DSX staff.
 Go [here](https://www.digitalsecurityexchange.org/partners/) to learn more.

 ### Jobs